anneke/website-2019/grav/user/pages/01.home/page.en.md

 ---
+title: Home
-title: Hi there
+a11ytitle: Hi there
-class: home
+visible: false
 ---

 This is a standard page.
 It could be an **about page** or a summary page that outlines your many gifts and talents that you intend to bring to the world of web development.